jgome284/async-js/README.md

 ## Getting Started

+To start, open VS Code in a directory of your choice.
+Open the terminal and clone this repository with `git clone https://github.com/jgome284/async-js`.

 Open Docker Desktop to run the Docker daemon, a background process that manages and coordinates Docker containers on your system.
 On VS Code, start the development container by running `Dev Containers: Rebuild and Reopen In Container` in the command palette.
 It can be accessed with the keyboard shortcut `ctrl + shift + P` on your keyboard.

 If successful, Visual Studio will establish a remote connection to the development container.
 When it does, feel free to look over the examples on [async-js.ipynb](./async-js.ipynb) and create your own notebook to try working with JavaScript on your own!